raulcanodev/portfolio-2024/src/content/blog/refactoring-code-good-practices.md

 ---
-title: "Why You Should Refactor Your Code: Improve Readability, Maintainability, and Performance"
+title: "Why You Should Refactor Your Code"
 summary: "Refactoring code is a common practice in software development.
 It is the process of restructuring existing computer code without changing its external behavior.
-It is essential to maintain the codebase and make it more readable, maintainable, and scalable.
-In this article, we will discuss the importance of refactoring code, good practices, and tools that can help you refactor your code effectively."
+It is essential to maintain the codebase and make it more readable, maintainable, and scalable."
 pubDate: 2024-07-17
 emoji: "💻"
 author: "Raul Cano"